Two Simple Methods for Slicing a Mango!

 Food Preparation and Preservation

 Approximately 1.5 cups of fruit can be obtained from one medium-sized mango.
-Don't forget about it if you're not going to eat it right away!
+For later consumption, consider the following:

 - Mango can be stored in the refrigerator for up to two to three days after being cut, diced, or sliced.